Adobe Analytics as the reporting source for Adobe Target (A4T)

-All Analytics metrics, including calculated metrics, are available in Target Standard/Premium and the Target Activities report in Analytics.
+All Analytics metrics, including calculated metrics, are available in Target and the Target Activities report in Analytics.
 Likewise, any segment available in Analytics can be applied to both solutions.
-You can apply the metric or audience to the report in Target Standard/Premium after the test has started, or even after the test has completed.
+You can apply the metric or audience to the report in Target after the activity has started, or even after the activity has completed.

 Every metric is included, including any customer or calculated metrics that are built-in in Analytics.

 After the classification period, data appears in these reports approximately an hour after it is collected from the website.
 All metrics, segments, and values in the reports come from the report suite you selected when you set up the activity.